opencomponents/opencomponents.github.io/website/docs/components/client-side-operations.md

 ### oc.renderNestedComponent ($el, callback);

-Given a HTMLElement selected (it can also be a jQuery element) $el `<oc-component>` element, renders it and then executes the callback function.
+Given a HTMLElement selected $el `<oc-component>` element, renders it and then executes the callback function.

 ### oc. registerTemplates (`[templates]`)